 Salonika is the second-largest city in Greece and home to around 1,200 Jews.

 By the end of the 18th century over 80,000 Jews lived in Salonika, 61% of the total population of the city.
 In Salonika, which was part of the Ottoman Empire until 1912, the Jews enjoyed more privileges than most Jewish communities in other countries and as a result had a flourishing community life.
-For example, Jews were not prohibited from working in different trades and were allowed to enter universities.
+For example, Jews were allowed to work in different trades and were allowed to enter universities.

 After World War I, several events took place that greatly influenced the fate of the Salonika Jews and symbolized the decrease of the world's biggest Sephardic community.
 Below you will find a list of years and events that are of importance.